 2006 NOT A GAME Eva wrote, produced and directed a production about the dangers of crystal meth aimed at the elementary school level and is currently part of the drug education curriculum in B.C. schools.

 2004 – 2005 Eva wrote and directed CRYSTAL FEAR, CRYSTAL CLEAR, a highly intimate view of kids involved with crystal meth.
 It was produced for CBC’s The Passionate Eye and earned her a Gracie Allen Individual Achievement Award in New York.

 1998 - 2002 Eva collaborated as producer with Mike Collier of Yaletown Entertainment to develop the Gemini Award winning series WEIRD HOMES.
 She directed the show that became the top rated Canadian program on the Life Network.

-2000 – 2003 she also directed the series WEIRD WHEELS and WEIRD WEDDINGS that was developed based on its success.
+2000 – 2003 Eva also directed the series WEIRD WHEELS and WEIRD WEDDINGS that was developed based on WEIRD HOMES success.

 1997 Eva went to Western Samoa to executive produce and co-direct PARADISE BENT, an award winning one-hour documentary about the Fa’afafine culture.

 1996 Eva co-produced and was the director/writer on a production that was the first to document one of the most important archaeological discoveries of a Maya excavation site at Joya de Ceren in El Salvador.
 The film entitled THE MAYA POMPEII was produced for The Learning Channel and later broadcast by Discovery International and SBS in Australia.